Man killed in Ashburton crash named

 Police have named a man who died in a crash that injured five other people in Ashburton at the weekend.

-Six people were in the car that collided with a tree in Gardiners Rd just after 7.30pm on Saturday.
+Six people were in the car that collided with a tree on Gardiners Rd just after 7.30pm on Saturday.

 Two people suffered critical injuries and three others were also taken to hospital in a serious condition, police said.